arcs-njit-edu/Docs/docs/MIG/index.md

 ## MIG Implementation in Wulver

-MIG is implemented on selected NVIDIA A100 80GB GPUs.
+MIG is implemented on selected **NVIDIA A100 80GB** GPUs.
 Wulver currently supports the following MIG configurations:

 - 10gb
 - 20gb
 - 40gb
-- Full 80GB (non-MIG)

 These profiles correspond to different partitions of compute and memory resources from the A100 80GB GPU.
 You can view a full comparison in the [Profile Comparison section](../MIG/profile-comparison.md).